Frequently Asked Questions / Practical Details

 Is there a program for children and/or teenagers?

-Yes.
-Whenever we have children in attendance, we organize a cooperative children’s program with assistance from the parents and other campers.
+When we do have enough children in attendance, we organize a cooperative children’s program with assistance from the parents and other campers.
 The program is designed around the needs of the particular children at camp each year.
 Please get in touch with us right away if you would like to bring your kids to camp.

 Are chemical, natural, and aromatic enhancement allowed?